Cleaning Old Coins

 KitchenTour EG5001

-The KitchenTour EG5001 from Amazon has a higher capacity, capable of measuring up to 500 grams, or a half of a kilogram.
+The KitchenTour EG5001 from Amazon has a higher capacity, capable of measuring up to 500 grams or half a kilogram.
 This scale is a good choice for measuring larger silver bullion items such as 10 oz silver bars.
-The scale has precision to hundredths of a gram and has six different measurement types, including grams, troy ounces, avoidupois ounces, dime weights and others.
+The scale is precision to hundredths of a gram and has six different measurement types, including grams, troy ounces, avoirdupois ounces, dime weights, and others.

 Available from Amazon from around $17